-The infancy stage mostly revolve around tactile and oral satisfaction.
-This means that your baby, during this phase of their first year loves to hold things and put it in their mouths.
-With this in mind, you need to think of the possible baby learning toys that is appropriate for them.
+The infancy stage mostly revolves around tactile and oral satisfaction.
+This means that your baby, during this phase of their first year, loves to hold things and put it in their mouths.
+With this in mind, you need to think of the possible baby learning toys that are appropriate for them.

-Another thing to consider is that this is the time that they are staring to practice the use of their other sense.
+Another thing to consider is that this is the time that they are starting to practice the use of their other senses.
 These senses include their hearing and visual stimulation.
-Basically, what you need to look for is a toy that can stimulate your baby’s primary senses namely their sense of touch, sight and hearing.
+Basically, what you need to look for is a toy that can stimulate your baby’s primary senses, namely their sense of touch, sight and hearing.

 One of the toys that I decided to buy was a colorful teether/rattle all in one.
-It also has several shapes in lit that act like small jigsaw puzzles that my daughter can tinker and play with.
-It was an answered prayer to my worried self.
+It also has several shapes on it that acts like small jigsaw puzzles that my daughter can tinker and play with.
+It was an answered prayer for my worried self.
 Yes, it cost a little bit more than what I budgeted for, but she enjoyed it so much that it became her favorite thing up until she reached her first birthday.

-Another learning toy that I decided to buy was jungle gym.
+Another learning toy that I decided to buy was a jungle gym.
 The jungle gym is like a large, cushioned rug that has a variety of colorful tinker toys on top of it.
 The best thing about this product is that it exercises your baby’s motor skills.
-At the same time, the colors of the toy and the sound that they hear as they play with it allows to stimulate their sense of sight and hearing.
+At the same time, the colors of the toy and the sound that they hear as they play with it allow stimulating their sense of sight and hearing.

-Mobiles found on to of cribs is one of the first toys that you have probably thought of buying and it is a good choice indeed.
-It does not only promote visual and hearing stimulation but it also encourages your little ones to stretch out and grab the hovering toys above them.
+Mobiles found on two of cribs is one of the first toys that you have probably thought of buying and it is a good choice indeed.
+It does not only promote visual and hearing stimulation, but it also encourages your little ones to stretch out and grab the hovering toys above them.
 It is also a great sleepy time companion because of the lullabies it produces.

 These are soft and are to use for your little ones.
 Use these toys to tell stories with, play “peek-a-boo” or even make it your baby’s comfort item.
 Just makes sure to wash them frequently for your baby’s safety and health.

-My little one had an obsession with stacking cups when she reached her eight month.
-She would giggle and squeal in excitement every time I stack the cups up in front of her.
+My little one had an obsession with stacking cups when she reached her eight months.
+She would giggle and squeal with excitement every time I stack the cups up in front of her.
 When she was able to grab each cup she starts to do it on her own.
 Amazingly, she had easily mastered it with just a few tries.
-The she would do it over and over again for the entire day.
+Then she would do it over and over again for the entire day.

 There are a lot of walking toys that kids can use nowadays.
-Some even has popping balls enclosed in a globe that “pops every time the push the walker.
+Some even have popping balls enclosed in a globe that “pops every time they push the walker.
 These toys will encourage your little ones to walk with support and soon enough on their own.

-Tinker toys are those that requires logical thinking and imagination form your little ones.
+Tinker toys are those that require logical thinking and imagination from your little ones.
 It can be a puzzle or a “match the shape into the right hole” type of toy.

 Toys are not the only learning tool that you can use for your baby.
 There are many other activities that you can do to help them develop their cognitive and fine motor skills.
 These are also the cheaper and more “mommy-baby bonding” type of teaching that you can give to your child.

-Another choice is to play educational videos but make sure that it is limited to a certain acceptable time-frame.
-You can play songs and rhymes that teaches the ABC, number, colors and shapes.
+Another choice is to play educational videos, but make sure that it is limited to an acceptable time-frame.
+You can play songs and rhymes that teaches the ABC, number, colors, and shapes.
 But if you are not a fan of screen time, you can go old school and use educational books instead.

 Each toy has an “age appropriate” range labeled on its box or container.
 This can be your guide to know whether the toy that you will buy is suitable for your child’s age.